holoubekm/BI-AAG/README.md

 # BI-AAG Course

+### Progtest
+Folder contains solutions and source codes for assignments we were assigned to during the winter semester.

+These folders contain `assignment.html` filed with instructions and description as well.

 ### Postfix calculator
 This folder contains custom postfix calculator implementation It was used for lecturing purposes to let students understand how basic lexer, parser and stack automaton works.